Why two influence metrics are better than one

 What does this all mean?

-As the CEO of Kred, naturally I am pushing our approach.
+As the CEO of Kred, naturally when I wrote this blog post I was pushing our approach.
 The questions you should be asking when looking at any influencer platform from an individual or brand perspective include:

 Your comments as always are welcome.
 As I have been saying for some time, the Kred score should play a key part in finding and understanding influencers, importantly it should not be the only thing you use in an influencer marketing campaign.